beadsland/fixTracks/README.md

 # Project Plan -- Short Term

-## iTunes
+## CouchDB
   1. Rerun scan script to confirm we haven't introduced new backups
-  2. Confirm plays post-libgpod actually register in iTunes

-## CouchDB
-  1. transferLibrary ought to mark tracks no longer in iTunes as deleted
   2. Set up transferLibrary to run periodically (to capture downloads)
   3. Determine elegant solution for storing python-language Views to CouchDB
   4. Replication collision detection and recovery